michelalbonico/replication-package-fork-study-iort/README.md

 You got here, so it seems that you are interested, right?
 Check out our data analysis [here](https://docs.google.com/spreadsheets/d/1CsLUjaCNy3LT6rFMImbM0fqySriKSE5gOBEp0ZMEQho/edit?usp=sharing)

-If you either find inconsistencies or need some extra explanation, drop an email at [mailto](mailto:michelalbonico@utfpr.edu.br).
+If you either find inconsistencies or need some extra explanation, drop us [email](mailto:michelalbonico@utfpr.edu.br).

 ## Check our Presentation for SBCARS